PastVu/pastvu/CONTRIBUTING.md

 * sitemap - sitemap generator

-It's not strictly necessary to start all of them locally, only `app` is required, which can be started with databases using `docker-compose up app`, but if you want to work with images make sure to start corresponding services as well.
+It's not strictly necessary to start all of them locally, only `app` is required, which can be started with databases using `docker compose up app`, but if you want to work with images make sure to start corresponding services as well.